 It is a bit heavy so to serve it on top of rice or inside a vessel like taters is a nice duo.
 You could even do something like make tater tot nachos with this on top as a fun treat for dinner.
 The kids love this.

-Now we have made enchilada lasagna, very similar, in the oven before too.
+Now we have made a layered enchilada dish, very similar, in the oven before too.
 This one includes layers of corn tortillas but with very similar flavors.
 You should try them both and see what you think.

 So that is two different ways of making this sort of Mexican casserole of sorts, but wait my friends……we have more.
 Of course we do right??
 Since our foodie journey started by way of the pressure cooker, we have that method as well.